fredgibbs/fredgibbs.github.io/courses/digital-history/georeferencing-guidelines.md

 ## Critical Reflection
 - **This is the most important aspect of your essay!**
 - We've discussed the difference between digital and analog sources.
-How did the geo-referencing project confirm or complicate the notions of text?
+How did the geo-referencing project confirm or complicate the notion of a map (this question isn't as stupid as it sounds)?
 - How do analog and digital maps fit into digital history?
 Namely, how can they increase the utility of digital history research?
 What are the dangers?
 - How can we use our previous abstract/theoretical readings to evaluate the pros and cons of digital spatial history?
 - Reflect critically on what you're doing using course readings.
 The point of the readings is that you can use them!